CubeQuence/clients-broodtnu-backend/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ### Actual behavior
-A clear and concise description of what happend.
+A clear and concise description of what happened.